Last updated on October 19th, 2022 at 07:08 am

 Inability To Finance External Projects

-In May 2019, Nigeria’s government shuts its embassies in Czech Republic, Serbia, and Sri Lanka.
+In May 2019, Nigeria’s government shuts its embassies in the Czech Republic, Serbia, and Sri Lanka.

 Because Nigeria doesn’t have the money to keep them up and running.
 This is one of the failures of a country to either put its external reserves into use or it has been depleted by needless policies and projects.